Why Chloroplast Are Found Only In Plant Cell

 Q: What would happen if animal cells had chloroplasts?

 A: If animal cells had functional chloroplasts, animals could potentially produce their own food through photosynthesis.
 This would drastically change the way animals obtain energy and could have profound implications for the food chain and ecosystems.
-However, the energy requirements of animals and the complexity of integrating photosynthesis into animal cells make this highly unlikely.
+Even so, the energy requirements of animals and the complexity of integrating photosynthesis into animal cells make this highly unlikely.

 Q: How do chloroplasts replicate within plant cells?